Updated April 2019

 Ice Retention: RTIC Vs Yeti

 As you can see from the reviews above.
 Aside from the Roadie 20 and Rtic 20 coming in as ties, Rtic comes on top of Yeti concerning ice life.
-However, both of these coolers are exceptional at holding ice for the best possible time.
-Sure, you can count on the ice life.
+However, both of these coolers are exceptional at holding ice for the best possible time, but RTIC edges the Yeti by a small margin in terms of ice retention.

 RTIC quart size corresponds with the name.
 But Yeti doesn’t publicly reveal their quart size.
-Comparing both ice chests side by side, Rtic fits the quart size, while the Yeti is slightly less than its prescribed name size.
+Comparing both ice chests side by side, Rtic fits the quart size, while the Yeti is slightly less than its prescribed model number.

 RTIC VS YETI – So Which is Better?